 Possibly one of the best little lights on the market, the Moon Comet is a compact USB rechargeable light that really packs a punch.
 Rather than using conventional LEDs, they’ve opted for a Circuit-On-Board (COB) with integrated LEDs as one component.

 Let’s not forget dedicated rear lights!
 The Blinder 4V from Knog is a cracking little light that’s both compact and bright, whilst being pretty stylish too.
-Available in 6 colours, and providing 44 lumens of light, this USB re-chargeable light uses premium materials, and has 5 modes that make it an absolute bargain.
+Providing 44 lumens of light, this USB rechargeable light uses premium materials and has 5 modes that make it an absolute bargain.

 Great value for a compact and bright light set, with a 200 lumen maximum front output, and 70 lumen maximum rear output.
 Available in silver or black, in a sleek and robust CNC alloy construction, the lights have cuts in the sides of the body to improve side visibility.
 Add to this that they roll in at £70, this light set is a cracking bargain, and should definitely be considered when hunting for new lights.

 We like Knog kit; it’s reasonably priced, well made and looks the part.
-Pumping out 550 lumens in such a compact package, and with a range of 4 colours, the Arc 5.5 lives up to those expectations rather well.
+Pumping out 220 lumens in such a compact package, the Arc 220 lives up to those expectations rather well.
 It might be at the higher end of this price bracket, but you’ll be hard-pressed to find a more compact light that puts out this much light.

 Right at the top end of the price scale, but worth every penny, this light is ideal for anyone who’s serious about night riding whatever the weather.
 Plus with a sleek design and excellent bracket, it looks the part too.

-Kicking out over 500 measured lumens, the Vision R1 Standard is exactly what you’d expect from Hope – top quality materials, robust build quality, and manufactured in their UK factory in Barnoldswick.
+Kicking out over 1300 measured lumen, the Vision R2 LED is exactly what you’d expect from Hope – top quality materials, robust build quality but lightweight, and manufactured in their UK factory in Barnoldswick.

 Another light from Hope, the District+ generates 135 lumens, which for a rear light is incredible.
 With the ability to connect to a range of Hope batteries of different sizes, predictably excellent build quality, and the ludicrous brightness, if you’re after the ultimate rear light, you’re looking at one of the best.